Phnom Penh: Supplementary and extra schools

 The Japanese Supplementary School of Phnom Penh, formerly known in English as the Phnom Penh Japanese School, is a part-time Japanese School, operated by the Japanese Association of Cambodia (JACAM;カンボジア日本人会 Kambojia Nihonjin-kai).
 It is in Sangkat Toek Thla in Sen Sok.
 It was established in 2002.
 It had 60 students in June 2011.

+Rodwell Learning Center is a tutoring center in Phnom Penh that provides students with extra support in core subjects including math and sciences to help them excel in their regular schoolwork and exams.
+The school uses practical, structured teaching methods to help learners master difficult concepts and build confidence in their academic abilities.
+It plays a key role in the city's local education community by offering families a reliable resource for supplementary learning and skill development.

 Culture

 "Dried" version of Phnom Penh noodles with soup broth on the side.

-Phnom Penh also has its own dialect of Khmer.
-Speakers of the Phnom Penh dialect often elide syllables, which has earned it a reputation for being lazy speech.
-Phnom Penh is also known for its influence on New Khmer Architecture.
-Phnom Penh is notable for Ka tieu Phnom Penh, its variation on rice noodle soup, a dish available in sit-down cafes as well as street cafes.

 The city hosts a number of music events throughout the city.
 Indie bands have grown in number due also in part to the emergence of private music schools such as SoundsKool Music (also operating in the city of Siem Reap), and Music Arts School (registered as a non-governmental organization).
 The Cambodian fishing dance originated in Phnom Penh at the Royal University of Fine Arts in the 1960s.

 The Cambodian fishing dance originated from Phnom Penh.

-The two most visited museums in the city are the National Museum, which is the country's leading historical and archaeological museum, and Tuol Sleng Genocide Museum, a former Khmer Rouge prison.
-The National Museum hosts celebrations of Cambodian dance and music, including a popular classic Apsara dance show of traditional folk dances as well as original creations.

-Cambodian New Year

-At this time, Phnom Penh celebrates Cambodian New Year, an occasion increasingly popular with tourists.
-During this typically hottest part of the year, water gets thrown around adding to the party atmosphere along with dancing and music.
-The precise date changes year-by-year but this holiday lasts, at least, three days.
-This festival marks the turn of the year based on the ancient Khmer calendar and also marks the end of the prior year harvest.

 Water Festival

 The largest annual festival in Phnom Penh, this lively gathering celebrates the reversing of the flow of the Tonlé Sap River.
 The holiday lasts three days as people flood into the city to enjoy the fireworks, boat races, live concerts, eating and partying.
-The boat racing dates back to ancient times marking the strengths of the Khmer marine forces during the Khmer Empire.
+The boat racing dates back to times marking the strengths of the Khmer marine forces during the Khmer Empire.

 On 22 November 2010, at least 348 people were crushed to death in a bridge stampede at the festival.